 With our accounting treatment for AFS securities, unrealized fluctuations in the market values of AFS securities, excluding certain AFS securities for which we have elected the fair value option and securities with an allowance for credit losses, do not impact our GAAP net income (loss) or taxable income but are recognized on our consolidated balance sheets as a change in stockholders' equity under "accumulated other comprehensive (loss) income."
 For the three months ended December 31, 2022, net unrealized gains on AFS securities recognized as other comprehensive income were \$106.7 million, which was the result of mortgage spread tightening.
 For the year ended December 31, 2022, net unrealized losses on AFS securities recognized as other comprehensive loss were \$893.6 million, which was driven by significant underperformance of fixed income markets in general and widening mortgage spreads, particularly in the third quarter.
-Additionally, we reclassify unrealized gains and losses on AFS securities are sold.
-For the three and twelve months ended December 31, 2022 we reclassified \$316.0 million and \$428.5 million in unrealized losses, respectively, on sold AFS securities from accumulated other comprehensive loss.
+Additionally, we reclassify unrealized gains and losses on AFS securities in accumulated other comprehensive (loss) income to net income (loss) upon the recognition of any realized gains and losses on sales as individual securities are sold.
+For the three and twelve months ended December 31, 2022 we reclassified \$316.0 million and \$428.5 million in unrealized losses, respectively, on sold AFS securities from accumulated other comprehensive (loss) income to (loss) gain on investment securities on the consolidated statements of comprehensive loss.